-- (i) Are at least eighteen (18) years of age; or older; - (ii) Complete the DHSOKDHS DDS-sanctioned training curriculum; - (iii) Were Are not convicted of, pled guilty to, or pled nolo contendere to misdemeanor assault and battery, or a felony, per 56 O.S. § 1025.2 unless a waiver is granted, per 56 O.S. § 1025.5; and - (iv) Receive supervision and oversight by from a person with a minimum of four (4) years of any combination of college-level education or full-time equivalent experience in serving persons with disabilities. - (B) Description of services.
-Services description.
-Supported For members receiving HCBS Waiver services, supported employment is conducted in a variety of various settings, particularly worksites in which where persons without disabilities are employed, and includes activities that are outcome based and needed to sustain paid work-by members receiving services through HCBS Waivers, including supervision and training.
-The supported employment outcome of supported employment-is sustained paid employment at or above minimum wage, but not less than the customary wage and benefit level paid by the employer pays for the same or similar work performed by individuals without disabilities-perform.
-The paid employment occurs in an integrated setting in the general workforce in a job that meets personal and career goals. - (i) When supported-employment services are provided at a worksite in which where persons without disabilities are employed, payment: - (I) Is made for the adaptations, supervision, and training required by members require as a result of their disabilities; and - (II) Does not include payment for the supervisory activities rendered as a normal part of the business setting. - (ii) Services include: - (I) Job coaching per OAC 317:40-7-7; - (II) Enhanced job coaching per OAC 317:40-7-12; - (III) Employment training specialist services per OAC 317:40-7-8; and - (IV) Stabilization per OAC 317:40-7-11. - (iii) Supported-employment services furnished under HCBS Waivers are not available under a program funded by the Rehabilitation Act of 1973 or Individuals with Disabilities Education Act (IDEA).
-IDEA. - (iv) Documentation that the service is not otherwise available under a program funded by the Rehabilitation Act of 1973 or IDEA must be is maintained in the each member's record of each member receiving the service. - (v) Federal financial participation (FFP) may not be claimed for incentive payment subsidies or unrelated vocational training expenses, such as: - (I) Incentive payments made to an employer to encourage or subsidize the employer's participation in a supported employment program; - (II) Payments passed through to users of supported-employment programs; or - (III) Payments for vocational training not directly related to a member's supported-employment program. - (C) Coverage limitations.
+(i) Are eighteen (18) years of age or older;

+(ii) Complete the OKDHS DDS-sanctioned training curriculum;

+(iii) Are not convicted of, pled guilty to, or pled nolo contendere to misdemeanor assault and battery, or a felony, per 56 O.S. § 1025.2 unless a waiver is granted, per 56 O.S. § 1025.5; and

+(iv) Receive supervision and oversight from a person with a minimum of four (4) years of any combination of college-level education or full-time equivalent experience in serving persons with disabilities.

+(B) Services description.
+For members receiving HCBS Waiver services, supported employment is conducted in various settings, particularly worksites where persons without disabilities are employed, and includes activities that are outcome based and needed to sustain paid work, including supervision and training.
+The supported employment outcome is sustained paid employment at or above minimum wage, but not less than the customary wage and benefit level the employer pays for the same or similar work individuals without disabilities perform.
+The paid employment occurs in an integrated setting in the general workforce in a job that meets personal and career goals.

+(i) When supported-employment services are provided at a worksite where persons without disabilities are employed, payment:

+(I) Is made for the adaptations, supervision, and training members require as a result of their disabilities; and

+(II) Does not include payment for the supervisory activities rendered as a normal part of the business setting.

+(ii) Services include:

+(I) Job coaching per OAC 317:40-7-7;

+(II) Enhanced job coaching per OAC 317:40-7-12;

+- (III) Employment training specialist services per OAC 317:40-7-8; and - (IV) Stabilization per OAC 317:40-7-11.

+(iii) Supported-employment services furnished under HCBS Waivers are not available under a program funded by the Rehabilitation Act of 1973 or IDEA.

+(iv) Documentation that the service is not otherwise available under a program funded by the Rehabilitation Act of 1973 or IDEA is maintained in each member's record.

+(v) Federal financial participation may not be claimed for incentive payment subsidies or unrelated vocational training expenses, such as:

+(I) Incentive payments made to an employer to encourage or subsidize the employer's participation in a supported employment program;

+(II) Payments passed through to users of supported-employment programs; or

+(III) Payments for vocational training not directly related to a member's supported-employment program.

+(C) Coverage limitations.
 A unit is fifteen (15) minutes and payment is made per OAC 317:40-7-1 through 317:40-7-21.
-All prevocational services and supported-employment services combined cannot exceed \$27,000, per Plan of CarePOC year.
+All prevocational services and supported-employment services combined cannot exceed \$27,000, per POC year.
 The DDS case manager assists the member to identify other alternatives to meet identified needs above the limit.
 The services that may not be provided to the same member, at the same time as supported-employment services are:

-- (i) HTS;
+(i) HTS;

-- (ii) Intensive Personal Supports; IPS;
+(ii) IPS;

-- (iii) Adult Day Services;
+(iii) Adult Day Services Adult Day Health;

-- (iv) Daily Living Supports; DLS;
+(iv) DLS;

-- (v) Homemaker; or
+(v) Homemaker; or

-- (vi) Therapy services, such as occupational therapy; physical therapy; nutrition, speech, or psychological services, family counseling, or family training, except to allow the therapist to assess the individual's needs at the workplace or to provide staff training.
+(vi) Therapy services, such as occupational therapy; physical therapy; nutrition, speech, or psychological services, family counseling, or family training, except to allow the therapist to assess the individual's needs at the workplace or to provide staff training.

-(14)(15) Intensive personal supports (IPS).
-IPS.
+(15) IPS.